-4. Clever information hierarchy & non-competing CTAs
+4. Craft clever information hierarchy and non-competing CTAs

 Information hierarchy is the structure used to display and rank information according to its importance.

-While designing cart pages, pay attention to the logic behind buttons, columns, and titles as they will heavily influence the users’ perception.
+While designing cart pages, pay attention to the logic behind buttons, columns and titles as they will heavily influence the users’ perception.

-Indeed, colors do help you gain visitors’ attention, so use them wisely:
+Colors do help you gain visitors’ attention, so use them wisely:

 - Highlight important information